Baxter Educational Programming

 Kindergarten Nature Program

 Your Kindergarten class will be led through a series of age-appropriate, interactive activities suited to the season.
 Investigate what animals need to survive in different habitats through an outdoor scavenger hunt, get hands-on with animal pelts and skulls, and explore nature through fun play-based activities.
-Please let us know if there is a particular topic you would like us to cover.
-Can be offered as a half-day or full day program.
+Can be offered as a half-day or full-day program.

 Knee High Navigation